-Since the company announced its carbon capture and storage project, Summit Carbon Solutions has reached out to 62 different Tribes to review the project, answer questions, and listen carefully to their feedback.
-As a result of those interactions, more than 20 Tribal Monitors from more than eight Tribes are participating in the cultural field surveys associated with our project.
+Since the company announced its carbon capture and storage project, Summit Carbon Solutions has reached out to 62 different Native American Tribes and Nations to review the project, answer questions, and listen carefully to their feedback.
+As a result of those interactions, more than 35 Tribal Monitors from nine Tribes participated in the cultural field surveys associated with our project.
 Tribal monitors will likewise participate during project construction.

 View the Project Footprint in each state:

 FREQUENTLY ASKED QUESTIONS